liu-xb/GCMT/README.md

 It can be inferred from the figure that more epochs may improve the performance.
 We will try more epochs in the future.
 (As DukeMTMC-reID dataset is no longer available, we do not release models related with this dataset.)

 ## About more epochs
-Training the model for 400 epoch, the mAP accuracy on Market-1501 dataset reachs ~78%!
+Training the model for 400 epochs, the mAP accuracy on Market-1501 dataset reachs ~78%!